RasaHQ/rasa/README.md

 make build-docker
 ```

-Docker image is available on your local machine as `rasa:localdev`.
+The Docker image is available on your local machine as `rasa:localdev`.

 ### Code Style